The Difference Between Biodegradable and Compostable Is Huge

 What Should I Do?

-With most aspects of sustainability, the answer to the compostable vs biodegradable conundrum is to consume less stuff, and to lessen our dependence on disposable and single-use items.
+With most aspects of sustainability, the answer to the compostable vs biodegradable conundrum is to consume less stuff and lessen our dependence on disposable and single-use items.

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.